-Students may complete up to three majors, three minors, three credentials, and three certificates.
+Students may complete up to three majors, three minors, three credentials, three certificates, and one BGS track.

 Regalia Policy

 Only appropriate academic regalia provided by the university, and adornment provided by academic departments or student organizations, such as stoles, badges, and cords, are allowed.
 Approved stoles, badges, and cords are listed below.
 No scarves, jewelry, or corsages may be worn on the outside of the gown.
 This policy is set and maintained by the Academic Affairs Committee.
 Petitions for change to this policy must be submitted to the Registrar no later than the second week of the semester in which the change is requested.